Behnam-sn/Castle-Docusaurus/docs/soft-skills/the-cat-ate-my-source-code.md

 When you make a mistake (as we all do) or an error in judgment,
 Admit it honestly and try to offer options.

-Don’t blame someone or something else, or make up an excuse.
+Don’t blame someone or something else,
+Or make up an excuse.

-Don’t blame all the problems on a vendor, a programming language, management, or your coworkers.
+Don’t blame all the problems on a vendor,
+A programming language,
+Management,
+Or your coworkers.

-Any and all of these may play a role, but it is up to you to provide solutions, not excuses.
+Any and all of these may play a role,
+But it is up to you to provide solutions, not excuses.

 If there was a risk that the vendor wouldn’t come through for you,
 Then you should have had a contingency plan.